 Red Heart Grande Light blue=jumbo (7)

-This picture shows what several different yarn weights look like using the same size pompom maker.
+The above picture shows what several different yarn weights look like using the same size pompom maker.
 From l. to r., the first pompom was made with Red Heart Soft yarn, a size 4 (or worsted weight) yarn.
 The second pompom was made with Bernat Roving yarn, a size 5 (or bulky yarn).
 The yellow pompom was made with Bernat Softee Chunky yarn, also a size 5.
-The fourth pompom with Bernat blanket yarn in size 6 (or super bulky yarn).
+The fourth pompom was made with Bernat blanket yarn in size 6 (or super bulky yarn).
 The last pompom was made with Red Heart Grande, a size 7 yarn.